openvinotoolkit/openvino/docs/IE_PLUGIN_DG/transformation_pipeline/low_precision_transformations/lpt.md

 The model on this step is changed: only new attributes are added to some operations.
 There are more details in developer guide [Markup transformations](@ref openvino_docs_IE_DG_lpt_step2_markup).

 ### Step 3.
 Main transformations, FakeQuantize decomposition and dequantization operations handling
 This step has the most transformations.
+These transformations can be separated in two groups: decomposition transformation and dequantization operations handling.
+There are more details in developer guide [Main transformations](@ref openvino_docs_IE_DG_lpt_step3_main).
 Transformations:
 * [AddTransformation](@ref openvino_docs_IE_DG_lpt_AddTransformation)
 * [AvgPoolTransformation](@ref openvino_docs_IE_DG_lpt_AvgPoolTransformation)
 * [ClampTransformation](@ref openvino_docs_IE_DG_lpt_AvgPoolTransformation)